 Give them what they want

 In America, we have come to expect HNW individuals to engage in philanthropy.
 Still, we might not realize just how many wealthy people give to nonprofits.
-According to a recent Bank of America study, nine out of 10 affluent Americans donated to charity in 2020.
+According to a recent Bank of America study, 85% of affluent Americans donated to charity in 2022.

 And that’s where there’s a disconnect.
 According to a recent Edward Jones survey, most financial advisors fail to talk about charitable giving with their clients.
 In fact, only 23% of survey respondents said their financial advisors ever discuss charitable giving with them, and half of the Bank of America survey participants said that, when the conversation does come up, the client is the one who brings it up.